 The Food Allergen Research and Resource Program at the University of Nebraska has a list of allergen regulations around the world on its website: https://farrp.unl.edu/IRChart.
-This database includes allergen information for more food products and ingredients than the "big 8."
+This database includes allergen information for more food products and ingredients than the major food allergens.